mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/UtilizingQueryContext.md

 }
 ```

-Yet the power of `QueryContext` is greater.
+Yet the power of `OperationContext` is greater.

-## Adding Custom Properties to QueryContext
+## Adding Custom Properties to OperationContext

-`QueryContext` behaves a lot like SwiftUI's `EnvironmentValues`, and you can extend it with custom properties in a very similar manner to `EnvironmentValues`.
+`OperationContext` behaves a lot like SwiftUI's `EnvironmentValues`, and you can extend it with custom properties in a very similar manner to `EnvironmentValues`.

 ```swift
 import Operation